Adelphi, Maryland: Government and infrastructure

 The Prince George's County Police Department serves Adelphi through District 1, with its station in Hyattsville.

 The Chillum-Adelphi Volunteer Fire Department (CAVFD) serves Adelphi.
 The station is in Langley Park CDP and has an Adelphi postal address.
-In March 1951 and June 8, 1951 the CAVFD was established and chartered, respectively.
+In March 1951 and June 8, 1951, the CAVFD was established and chartered, respectively.
 From November and March 1953 the fire station on Riggs Road was constructed; the County Volunteer Firemen's Association designated it Station No. 34.
 Portions of Station No. 34 were rebuilt in the early 1960s, and it was rededicated on November 16, 1963.
 In 1962 the CAVFD began building a substation, No. 44, which was dedicated on November 16, 1963, but in 1992 it sold the substation to the county government.

 The University System of Maryland has an office in College Park, which has an Adelphi postal address and is called the "Adelphi Office".
 Formerly it was the headquarters of the entire system.

 Education

+Schools in Adelphi include (from top left): Buck Lodge and Sonia Sotomayor Middle Schools; and Adelphi, Cherokee Lane, Cool Spring and Mary Harris "Mother" Jones elementary schools.

 Adelphi is the home of the University of Maryland Global Campus, and the community is located near the University of Maryland main campus in College Park.